Manisha-cod/Near-Real-Time-Sales-Project/README.md

-# Snowflake Sales Data Pipeline Project
+# Snowflake-Sales-Data-Pipeline-Project
-Near-Real-time sales data pipeline using Snowflake with batch (COPY INTO) and Snowpipe ingestion.
+Snowflake-Sales-Data-Pipeline-Project using Snowflake with batch (COPY INTO) and Snowpipe ingestion.

 ## 📌 Project Overview
 This project demonstrates a near real-time sales data pipeline using Snowflake.